Hong Kong drinks company Vitasoy faces China netizen calls for boycott | Law-Order

 "What this employee wrote should not have been made public and should not have been published internally," Vitasoy said.
 "Vitasoy Group sincerely apologises for any troubles or grievances this has caused.
 We support Hong Kong's long-term prosperity, stability and development."

+Police have described the stabbing as an attempted murder.
+The officer's condition has improved from critical to serious.
 The worker's memo triggered a flood of online calls for a boycott of Vitasoy, which gets two-thirds of its revenue from mainland China.

-The hashtag "#Vitasoygetoutofthemainland" had garnered almost 100 million views by Sunday.
+The hashtag "#Vitasoygetoutofthemainland" has garnered almost 100 million views.
+Hong Kong authorities warned on Sunday that advocating for people to mourn for the attacker was no different from "supporting terrorism" and criticised parents who took children to mourn him.

+The Police National Security Department said it had taken over the case and initial investigations showed it was a "lone wolf-style act of domestic terrorism, in which the attacker was believed to be radicalised by myriad fake information."
+It warned members of the public "not to tolerate or glorify violence."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)